Car Review

 Vauxhall knows that most of these will be restricted to inner cities and the odd longer run, so it has wisely set up the Frontera Electric for comfort.

-It’s all very relaxed, from the steering (pleasingly well weighted), acceleration (0-62mph takes 12.1 seconds, on to a top speed of 87mph) and brakes (slightly spongy and there’s no adjustable regen either, though a Comfort mode dials it right down).
+It’s all very relaxed, from the steering (pleasingly well weighted), acceleration (0-62mph takes 12.8 seconds, on to a mild top speed of 88mph) and brakes (slightly spongy and there’s no adjustable regen either, though a Comfort mode dials it right down).

 Advertisement - Page continues below

 Having said that, we did notice a fair amount of wind noise at higher speeds, and the lane keep and speed limit warning - which auto activate at the start of every journey - disrupt the peace.
-Fortunately physical shortcut buttons allow you to quickly switch these off with one press and long hold, and progress is otherwise very serene.
+Fortunately, some well-placed physical shortcut buttons beside the steering wheel allow you to quickly switch these off with one press and long hold, and progress is otherwise very serene.
 Phew.

 What's the ride like?